CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 Hardware memory re-ordering occurs when memory accesses become globally visible in an order different that the accesses are appear in a program's assembly.
 How a processor is allowed to re-order memory accesses is a function of the processor's memory consistency model.
 The most intuitive of these models is sequential consistency.

 In a sequentially consistent system, each memory access for a thread becomes globally visible in program order.
-However, memory accesses from different thread may still be interleaved.
+However, memory accesses from different threads may still be interleaved.
 Consider the following simple pseudo-assembly example where `A` and `B` are both initially `0`:

 | Thread 1 | Thread 2 |
 |:------------|:------------|